Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 7. Click OK

-The slope model should now appear as follows with the selected DFN surfaces cropped within the selected volumes.
+The slope model should now appear as follows with the selected DFN surfaces cropped to the selected volumes.

 Joints trimmed to the limestone volume boundaries (no DFN in dike).